uranutan/my_arxiv/README.md

 -   Version 3.0.0 + build 4 (submitted: 18 Mar 2021) + remove job board head + add search function + change in color theme including icons

-- Version 3.0.1 + build 5 ()
+- Version 3.0.1 + build 5 (submit: 25 May 2021)
         + remove punctuation mark after url in the share text
         + launch article page by tapping the arxiv id on the paper detail screen
 ## Future Coming features

-        + Version 3.1.0 prompts for leaving reviews and ratings
+        + Version 3.1.0 prompts/permanent links for leaving reviews and ratings
+        + Add share app link/on the app
         + App Analytics (Firebase Analytics: when do users use my app?)
         + Feature: Allow user to save search keyword as a category (shortcut)
         + Feature: Save favorite papers in a folder